Search for gravitational-wave bursts in LIGO data at the Schenberg antenna sensitivity range: Abstract

 \section{Abstract}

-The Brazilian gravitational-wave detector Mario Schenberg was conceived in the early 2000s and operated until 2016 when it was dismantled.
-A straight path to evaluate the viability of the reassembly of the Schenberg antenna is to verify the possibility of detecting gravitational wave (GW) signals within its design sensitivity features.
-The eventual identification of significant signals would operate as motivation for the Schenberg rebuild.
-As the antenna was dismantled, we can get some indication from the third observing run (O3) data of the LIGO detectors.
-It is based on the similarity between Schenberg \emph{ultimate} sensitivity and the sensitivity of the interferometers in the O3 [3150-3260] Hz band.
-We search for signals with milliseconds to a few seconds without making assumptions about their morphology, polarization, and arrival sky direction.
-The data were analyzed with the coherent WaveBurst pipeline (cWB) with frequencies from 512 Hz to 4096 Hz and the search targets only signals with bandwidth overlapping the Schenberg frequency band.
-No statistically significant evidence of GW bursts during O3 was found.
-The null result was used to feature the search efficiency in identifying different simulated signal morphologies and establish upper limits on the GW burst event rate as a function of its strain amplitude.
-The present search, and consequently Schenberg, is sensitive to sources emitting isotropically $5 \times 10^{-6}$ $M_{\odot}c^2$ in GWs from a distance of 10 kpc with 50\% detection efficiency and with a false alarm rate of 1/100 years.
-The feasibility of detecting f-modes of neutron stars excited by glitches was also investigated.
-The Schenberg antenna would need at least 5.3 years of observation run to get a single detection of the f-mode signal, given $E_{glitch} \approx 10^{-10}$ $M_{\odot}c^ 2$.
+The Brazilian Mario Schenberg gravitational-wave detector was initially designed in the early 2000s and remained operational until 2016 when it was disassembled.
+To assess the feasibility of reassembling the Schenberg antenna, its capability to detect gravitational waves (GW) within its designed sensitivity parameters needs to be evaluated.
+Detection of significant signals would serve as a catalyst for rebuilding the detector.
+Although the antenna is currently disassembled, insights can be gleaned from the third observing run (O3) data of the LIGO detectors, given the similarities between Schenberg's ultimate sensitivity and the interferometers' sensitivity in the [3150-3260] Hz band.
+The search focused on signals lasting from milliseconds to seconds, with no assumptions about their morphology, polarization, and arrival sky direction.
+Data analysis was performed using the coherent WaveBurst (cWB) pipeline in the frequency range between 512 Hz and 4096 Hz, specifically targeting signals with bandwidths overlapping the Schenberg frequency band.
+However, the O3 data did not yield statistically significant evidence of GW bursts.
+This null result allowed for the characterization of the search efficiency in identifying simulated signal morphologies and setting upper limits on the GW burst event rate as a function of strain amplitude.
+The current search, and by extension the advanced version of the (a)Schenberg antenna, can detect sources emitting isotropically $5 \times 10^{-6}$ $M_{\odot}c^2$ in GWs from a distance of 10 kiloparsecs with a 50\% detection efficiency at a false alarm rate of 1 per 100 years.
+Moreover, we revisited estimations of detecting f-modes of neutron stars excited by glitches, setting the upper limit of the f-mode energy for the population of Galactic pulsars to $\sim 8 \times 10^{-8} M_{\odot}c^2$ at 3205 Hz.
+Our simulations and the defined detection criteria suggest f-modes are a very unlikely source of gravitational waves for the aSchenberg.
+Nevertheless, its potential in probing other types of gravitational wave short transients, such as those arising from supernova explosions, giant flares from magnetars, post-merger phase of binary neutron stars, or the inspiral of binaries of primordial black holes with sub-solar masses, remains promising.